hankbao/libreboot/docs/hardware/mac_address.md

 Introduction (GM45+e1000)
 =========================

-This section is applicable to all laptops with the GM45 chipset that use the e1000 ethernet controller:
+This section is applicable to all Libreboot-supported laptops with the mobile 4 series chipset (as shown in `$ lspci`) that use the e1000 ethernet controller (e.g. T400, X200).
-X200, X200s, X200t (tablet), X301, T400, T400s, T500, W500, W700.
-R500 is an exception to this and does not use the built-in e1000.
+The R500 is an exception to this as it does not use the built-in e1000.

 On all these laptops, the
 [MAC address](https://en.wikipedia.org/wiki/MAC_address)